Polar bear (Photo by Andrew Derocher)

 Where is it found?

 Polar bears are found throughout the Arctic in Alaska, Canada, Greenland, Norway and Russia.
-In Canada, they inhabit ice-covered regions from the Yukon and the Bering Sea in the west, to Newfoundland and Labrador in the east.
+In Canada, they inhabit ice-covered regions from the Yukon and the Beaufort Sea in the west, to Newfoundland and Labrador in the east.
 They also range from Northern Ellesmere Island south to James Bay.

 Two-thirds of the global population of polar bears are found in Canada.
 The world’s southernmost population of polar bears occurs along the coast of James Bay in Ontario.